lulzsun/libobs-sharp/README.md

 This library is currently built around .NET 5 and LibObs 27.5.32.

 ## Development Notes
-Currently supports only a very limited amount of features mainly for the purpose of recording/encoding.
+1. Currently supports only a very limited amount of features mainly for the purpose of recording/encoding.
 It is mainly built for the use of my personal project, [RePlays](https://github.com/lulzsun/RePlays).

+2. Do not use this unless you understand the consequences of the API being directly exposed, (at the time of writing, there are no safety wrapper methods).
+You should only use this if you can handle the issues related to this.

-For docs, you can reference from [obsproject's documentation](https://obsproject.com/docs/index.html).
-Naming conventions of methods/classes/etc. are 1:1 with the docs, for ease of use and straightforward library development.
+3. For docs, you can reference from [obsproject's documentation](https://obsproject.com/docs/index.html).
+Naming conventions of methods/classes/etc. are 1:1 with the docs (because of note #2), for ease of use and straightforward library development.

 Missing features that you would like to see?
 Submit an issue ticket!